Ornament & Crime

-Ornament & Crime is the fifth studio album by the American pop rock band Self.
-Originally planned for release in late 2003, it was delayed and completed in early 2004 before its indefinite shelving by the folding of DreamWorks Records into Geffen Records.
+Ornament & Crime is the fifth studio album by the American pop rock band Self (stylized as sElf).
+Originally planned for release in June 2003, it was delayed and completed in January 2004, before being indefinitely shelved with the folding of DreamWorks Records into Universal Music Group.
 The album leaked multiple times after its cancellation, followed by the release of its B-sides as Porno, Mint & Grime (2005) and a band hiatus until late 2012.
-El Camino Media later announced an official issue of the album on vinyl and CD, which was released on August 25, 2017, over 16 years after their previous album Gizmodgery (2000).
+El Camino Media later announced an official issue of the album on vinyl and CD, which was released on August 25, 2017, over 16 years after their previous studio album Gizmodgery (2000).

 Upon release, Ornament & Crime was met with favorable to mixed reviews.
 It was praised for its instrumentation and compared to Self's debut album Subliminal Plastic Motives (1995), but sometimes labeled as more commercialized than their recent efforts.
-The song "Out with a Bang" appeared in various films, including Evolution (2001) and a Guinness World Record-awarded Team Fortress 2 machinima.
+The song "Grow Up" was released on June 13, 2003 as the album's lead single, while "Out with a Bang" appeared in various films, including Evolution (2001) and a Guinness World Record-awarded Team Fortress 2 machinima.

 Background

 In September 2000, Self released their fourth studio album, Gizmodgery, through Spongebath Records, which had published or co-published the band's entire discography up to that point.
 Spongebath was shut down in 2001 due to a lack of sales and major label interest, though Self maintained a distribution deal with DreamWorks Records.
 To be closer to the label, the band moved from Murfreesboro, Tennessee, to Los Angeles, California.
-Lead member Matt Mahaffey subsequently began writing Self's next album, planning a rock approach harkening back to their debut album Subliminal Plastic Motives (1995).
+Frontman Matt Mahaffey subsequently planned a rock approach harkening back to their debut album Subliminal Plastic Motives (1995) for their next album.